Beyond-ML-Labs/BeyondML/README.md

 ### Mac M1 Users

-For those with a Mac with an M1 processor, the installation steps above will likely not work, as an experimental version of TensorFlow is needed to run on that chipset.
-Please follow the steps provided at [this link](https://developer.apple.com/metal/tensorflow-plugin/) to install the TensorFlow metal plugin and version of TensorFlow supported on the M1 SOC.
-After those steps are complete, we have a separate distribution of this package available to use called `mann-m1mac` and has feature parity with this package.
-It is available on PyPi [here](https://pypi.org/mann-m1mac/).
+For those with a Mac with the M1 processor, this package can be installed, but the standard version of TensorFlow is not compatible with the M1 SOC.
+In order to install a compatible version of TensorFlow, please install the [Miniforge](https://github.com/conda-forge/miniforge) conda environment, which utilizes the conda-forge channel only.
+Once you are using Miniforge, using conda to install TensorFlow in that environment should install the correct version.
+After installing TensorFlow, the command `pip install mann` will install the MANN package.

 ## Capabilities